Zippy-sudo/fastfeast_app/README.md

 - GET /items: Get all menu items.
 - POST /items: Add a new menu item to a restaurant.
 - GET /items: Get a specificitems details
-- PUT /items/:id: Update an item.
+- PATCH /items/:id: Update an item.
 - DELETE /items/:id: Delete a menu item.

 ### Orders